braintree/braintree_ios/README.md

 Here are a few ways to get in touch:

 * [GitHub Issues](https://github.com/braintree/braintree_ios/issues) - For generally applicable issues and feedback
-* [Braintree Support](https://articles.braintreepayments.com/) / support@braintreepayments.com - for personal support at any phase of integration
+* [Braintree Support](https://articles.braintreepayments.com/) / [Braintree Help Form](https://developer.paypal.com/braintree/help) - for personal support at any phase of integration

 ## Help